Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 ## Connecting External Motor Drivers

 The Duet 3 Mainboard 6XD supports directly connecting external stepper drivers that have opto-isolated or similar inputs.
+Note that:
+* The Step and Dir outputs from the 6XD are either low (when "on") or floating/high-impedance when "off".
+* The Enable output is either low when "on" and high impedance when "off", or vice versa, depending on the position of the 'Driver Enable Polarity' (En_Pol) jumper.
-The Step, Dir and Enable outputs from the 6XD are either low (when "on") or floating/high impedence when "off".
-To connect a Pololu/StepStick/similar driver to the 6XD a 10K pullup resistor is needed from the Step/Dir/En lines to +5V.
+* To connect a Pololu/StepStick/similar driver to the 6XD a 10K pullup resistor is needed from the Step/Dir/En lines to +5V.

 This diagram shows connection to a "typical" optoisolated stepper motor driver

 [![Connection of Driver 0 on the Duet 3 MB 6XD to a "typical" optoisolated stepper motor driver](/duet_boards/duet_3_mb6xd/duet3_mb_6xd_v1.0_later_dvr_conn.png =400x)](/duet_boards/duet_3_mb6xd/duet3_mb_6xd_v1.0_later_dvr_conn.png){target=_blank} [![duet_3_mb6xd_ext_driver.jpg](/duet_boards/duet_3_mb6xd/duet_3_mb6xd_ext_driver.jpg =400x)](/duet_boards/duet_3_mb6xd/duet_3_mb6xd_ext_driver.jpg){target=_blank}

+For firmware configuration, including mapping drives to axes, configuring enable polarity, and configuruing step timing, see the [Connecting external stepper and servo drivers](/User_manual/Connecting_hardware/Motors_connecting_external) wiki page.

 ## Connecting a PanelDue